 By that time, Russell was already a keen performer.
 From 2010 through 2014, he played over 250 shows, spanning the entire East Coast and points West.
 It was during this time Russell started studying with banjo legend Ryan Cavanaugh.

 In 2012, Russell co-founded The Brummy Brothers, a rock-infused, improvising string band that toured the US playing clubs, theaters, festivals, and more.
 The Brummy Brothers played about 500 shows in 4 years and recorded one full-length album, On Our Way.

-Russell plays banjo with Deadgrass, a string-band quintet performing unique and adventurous interpretations of music from throughout Jerry Garcia's life.
+Currently, Russell plays banjo with Deadgrass, a string-band quintet performing unique and adventurous interpretations of music from throughout Jerry Garcia's life.
 Deadgrass plays live in the Northeast and Mid-Atlantic regions of the United States and is actively expanding its touring range with trips to California and the Midwest.
-Other groups Russell has accompanied and plays with include, Diesel Wagon, Keepin’ the Family, Adam Melchor, Carolyn Miller, The Promised Land (live only), The New Jersey Youth Choir, and more.
+Other groups Russell has accompanied and plays with include, Diesel Wagon, Keepin’ the Family, Adam Melchor, Carolyn Miller, The Promised Land, The New Jersey Youth Choir, and more.